 Typical Student Profile:

 * – College A represents a public university in NJ.

 ^ – College B represents a public university in PA.

-This calculator provides an estimate of aid eligibility to help gauge what may be awarded and make arrangements to cover the cost of attendance.
+This calculator estimates aid eligibility to help gauge what may be awarded and arrange to cover the cost of attendance.